Introduction to Auschwitz

 Extermination camps included: Belzec, Majdanek, Sobibor, Treblinka and Auschwitz -Birkenau.

-Additionally, historians speculate that the Nazi regime used abandoned castles and similar existing structures to lock up the undesirable elements of society.
-The elderly, mentally ill, and handicapped were often confined in these makeshift camps where they were starved or gassed to death with diesel engine exhaust.
+Additionally, historians speculate that the Nazi regime used abandoned castles and similar existing structures to lock up the undesirable elements of society, such as handicapped, mentally ill etc. There, they were starved or gassed to death with diesel engine exhaust.